robertoplatz/aws_certified_practitioner_exam/Whizlabs/questions/exam01.md

 **Question 33**

-33. Which of the following are best practiceswhen designing cloud-based systems?(Select TWO)
+33. Which of the following are best practices when designing cloud-based systems?(Select TWO)
 *  A. Build Tightly-coupled components.
 *  B. Build loosely-coupled components.
 *  C. Assume everything will fail.